b-k/Noras_book_group/pinker-blank_slate.md

 with lists of things that have recently become uncool, but it seems to be as much a universal as the other things he discusses.

+# V hot buttons

+"when facts tip over a sacred cow" [p281]

+## 16 politics

+Pinker describes conservatives as seeing a fundamentally limited, selfish humanity; liberals as a humanity limied only by existing social constraints.